objcio/articles/2014-07-08 AppKit for UIKit Developers.md

     [NSAnimationContext currentContext].allowsImplicitAnimations = YES;
     view.alphaValue = .5;

 For more control over the animation, you can also use `CAAnimation` instances.
+Contrary to iOS though, you don't add them directly to the layer (as you're not supposed to touch the layer yourself), but you use the API defined in the [`NSAnimatablePropertyContainer`](https://developer.apple.com/library/mac/documentation/cocoa/reference/NSAnimatablePropertyContainer_protocol/Introduction/Introduction.html) which is implemented by `NSView` and `NSWindow`.
 For example:

     CAKeyframeAnimation *animation = [CAKeyframeAnimation animation];
     animation.values = [@1, @.9, @.8, @.7, @.6];